International Middle School

 Service as Action

-In addition to achievement grades, students are also assessed, and self-assess ,on five skill categories from the IB Approaches to Learning (ATLs): Communication, Social, Self-Management, Research and Thinking.
+In addition to achievement grades, students are also assessed and self-assessed based on five skill categories from the IB ATLs: Communication, Social, Self-Management, Research and Thinking.
 Methods of assessment of the ATLs vary between subjects and are communicated by departments and teachers.
 This is reported through written teacher comments in the summative assessments on ManageBac as well as students’ own writing on their achievement against personal ATL goals.

-How is the IB MYP Programme Different from Other Curricula in Singapore?
+How is the IB MYP different from other curricula in Singapore?

 Other Curriculum Models